CloudLabsAI-Azure/Migrate-and-Secure-Workloads/labguide/hol2-exe1-migrate-SQLDatabase-to-AzureSQLDatabaseServices.md

 > The [Azure Database Migration Service](https://docs.microsoft.com/azure/dms/dms-overview) integrates some of the functionality of Microsoft's existing tools and services to provide customers with a comprehensive, highly available database migration solution.
 The service uses the Data Migration Assistant to generate assessment reports that provide recommendations to guide you through the changes required prior to performing a migration.
 When you're ready to begin the migration process, Azure Database Migration Service performs all of the required steps.

-1. In the [Azure portal](https://portal.azure.com), navigate to your DMS (Data Migration Service) by searching on Azure Database Migration Service.
+1. In the [Azure portal](https://portal.azure.com), navigate to your DMS (Data Migration Service) by searching Azure Database Migration Service on azure search.

    ![The contoso-dms Azure Database Migration Service is highlighted in the list of resources in the hands-on-lab-SUFFIX resource group.](Images/searchingon_azure_database_azure.png "Resources")